 As an S (Steady) style, you thrive on providing support, maintaining stability, and enjoying collaboration.
 To you, others with the D (Dominant) style may appear:

-The D is motivated by power, authority, competition, winning, and success.
+The D is motivated by power, authority, competition, winning, success, and opportunities to take charge and have authority.
 NOTE: When it comes to PACE and PRIORITY, the S and the D share very little.
-The D has a faster, more outgoing, active PACE as compared to the more reserved, deliberate PACE of the S. The D has a task-oriented, questioning PRIORITY as compared to the people-oriented, accepting PRIORITY of the S. These two styles exist on opposite quadrants of our PACE-PRIORITY grid referenced in previous blogs.
+The D has a faster, more outgoing, active PACE versus the more moderate, reserved, deliberate PACE of the S. The D has a task-oriented, questioning, skeptical PRIORITY versus the people-oriented, accepting, and warm PRIORITY of the S. These two styles exist on opposite quadrants of our PACE-PRIORITY grid referenced in previous blogs.
 This might help you visualize (and be open to) the differences between the S and the D and what increased awareness might be helpful for successful interactions.

 To the S, the D may seem more concerned with getting immediate results and taking action.
 While the S is focused on inclusion and group harmony, the D is outspoken and firm, often unaware of how this approach can be stressful for people around them.